SSWConsulting/SSW.Rules.Content/rules/define-your-response-types/rule.md

     }
 }
 ```

-::: bad
+::: good
-Figure: Good example for swashbuckle - Even better if you have .NET Core 2.1 use the strong typed ActionResult – see yellow
+Figure: Good example for swashbuckle - Even better if you have .NET Core 2.1 use the strong typed ActionResult
 :::

 ```cs
 [HttpGet]